biopet/biopet/docs/pipelines/shiva.md

 In addition to standard variant calling, Shiva also supports SV calling.
 One can enable this option by setting the `sv_calling` config option to `true`.

-For SV calling Shiva uses the [yamsvp](yamsvp.md) as a sub-pipeline.
-Please see the documentation for yamsvp.

 **example config**
 ```yaml